DATES AND TRIALS

-Every year Burns Llama Trailblazers hosts a PLTA Pack Trial event at locations alternating between ponderosa forest along Myrtle Creek on the Malheur National Forest and an area of sagebrush/juniper steppe in the canyons and rimrock we refer to as 'Becky's Backyard' on BLM land near Burns, Oregon.
+Every year Burns Llama Trailblazers hosts at least one PLTA Pack Trial event at locations alternating between ponderosa forest along Myrtle Creek on the Malheur National Forest and an area of sagebrush/juniper steppe in the canyons and rimrock we refer to as 'Becky's Backyard' on BLM land near Burns, Oregon.
 Locations are chosen based on snow pack, weather conditions, and hunting seasons.
-Recent changes in PLTA requirements allow us greater leeway in choosing courses and locations.
+Recent changes in PLTA (Pack Llama Trail Association) requirements allow us greater leeway in choosing courses and locations.
 Details of typical courses are shown below.

 LOCATION & AMENITIES